duckduckstab1/magicallyclosed/README.md

 - [ ] Fix closeup images for webhooks
 - [x] Add a slash command that sends an invite to the bwr discord server
 - [ ] Fix BoomBOT/CosmicBOT reconnect function
+- [ ] Fix a message that only contains " " (space) crashing the server